AppBlade/SDK-PhoneGap-Plugin/README.md

 It would help if you have already signed up with [AppBlade](https://appblade.com) to get your credentials.
 [Sign up here!](https://appblade.com/users/new)

-Also make sure you have Xcode, and Eclipse installed (plugman as well if you want to add the plugin automagically).
+Also make sure you have Xcode, and Eclipse installed

  * Xcode Version 5 or above
  * Eclipse Platform Version 4.3.2 with Android Development Kit 22.6.2 or above

+If you support plugman for your plugins

- * (optional) plugman version 0.10.0
+ * Plugman version 0.20.2

 ## Plugman Installation (iOS only)

 AppBlade is plugman compatible for iOS (not Android, but [we're working on that](https://github.com/AppBlade/SDK-PhoneGap-Plugin/issues/12).)

       plugman install --platform ios --plugin Your-Path-To-The-AppBlade-PhoneGap-Plugin/ --project Your-Project/platforms/ios/

 ##Manual Installation - iOS